michaelkirk/georust_book/src/join-the-party.md

 ## Drowning in Data

-I don't know if you actually tried to run the code above.
-It works, but it's slower than necessary.
-So far we've been analyzing these data sets without any consideration for speed.
+This code works, but it's slower than necessary.
+So far we've been analyzing data sets without any consideration for speed.
 We can sort of justify our laissez-faire approach to CPU usage for one-off calculations that won't take too much time to run either way, but optimization will become increasingly important as we begin to work with larger amounts of data.
 In particular, the way we're checking if each water fountain is in each park is pretty naive.
 We can do better!

 In the next section we'll explore some techniques to enhance the performance of some common geospatial operations.
 Quickly moving through the real world may require a jet engine, but that doesn't mean that your laptop needs to sound like one.

----

-## Draft Notes

-- Space jam.
-Jam/jelly (Michael is sure there's a joke here)

-Point in a polygon (point is contained).
-Polygon within polygon, versus polygon that touches the side of another.
-"If a property line crosses counties, should it be counted in both (or neither)."
-Contains, intersects, "is within"